Sean O'Hair: Professional career

-O'Hair had a number of issues to deal with in 2011, one of which was the fact that he split from his swing coach Sean Foley.
+O'Hair had a number of issues to deal with in 2011, one of which was that he split from his swing coach Sean Foley.
 For the first half of the season, O'Hair missed 10 out of 17 cuts from the start of the season to mid July, which included five straight missed cuts in the middle of the season.
 He was ranked well outside the top 125 after The Open Championship in July and his season best at that point was a tie for 16th place at Colonial.
 However O'Hair won the RBC Canadian Open, the first event after The Open Championship in a playoff over American Kris Blanks for his first PGA Tour title in over two years.
 O'Hair fought back from a second round 73 on the par 70 course to shoot 66-68 on the weekend.
 Only eight players finished under par for the week and O'Hair was tied at -4 with Kris Blanks after regulation play.
 Replaying the 18th, both players found trouble from the tee, O'Hair decided to lay well back and in the fairway, whereas Blanks went for it and found the greenside bunker.
 O'Hair played his pitch safely onto the front of the green, but Blanks' bunker shot trickled off the back of the green and he then pitched up to six feet away.
 O'Hair two putted for his bogey but when Blanks missed his six footer coming back, O'Hair was declared champion at the first extra hole.
 As a result of this win, O'Hair moved up from 147th to 43rd on the FedEx Cup list.
 Also having dropped out of the world's top 100 earlier in the season, he regained that place by rising to 60th in the rankings on July 25.

 In 2013, O'Hair earned a joint runner-up finish at the Sony Open in Hawaii.
 He made the cut 19 times in 24 events and finished 63rd in the FedEx Cup.
 The following year, O'Hair only made 7 cuts in 22 events.
 He played in the Web.com Tour Finals and finished 16th to retain his PGA Tour card for 2014.
 In 2015, O'Hair was given a sponsor's exemption to the Valspar Championship in Tampa, Florida.
 He tied for the lead after shooting a final-round 4-under 67, which got him into a playoff with Jordan Spieth and Patrick Reed at 10-under 274.
 Spieth emerged victorious.
 O'Hair finished the season 58th on the money list to secure his card for 2016.
 In 2016, O'Hair finished 59th on the money list and re-entering the top 100 in the World Rankings.

 Personal life

 O'Hair and his wife Jackie married in December 2002.
-They have four children: Molly, Luke, Grady and Trevor.
+They have four children.